 Did you know that more people get skin cancer from using a tanning bed than people get lung cancer from smoking?!

-Studies show that people who use a tanning bed before their 35th birthday increase their risk to develop the fatal form of skin cancer (melanoma) by 75%!
+Studies show that people who use a tanning bed before their 35th birthday increase their risk of developing the fatal form of skin cancer (melanoma) by 75%!

 However, this isn’t necessarily a death sentence if you take preventative measures.